Vismodegib (Generic Name)

 Possible Side Effects (Less Common)

-- Changes in your heart beat called atrial fibrillation.
-You may feel your heart racing.
+- Abnormal heart beat called atrial fibrillation.
+You may feel your heart beating fast.

 - Changes in how your kidneys work.
 Your kidney function will be checked as needed.